 The Communications/PR Firm will also continue to assist with year-round strategic communications planning, as well as the creation, development and implementation of statewide public awareness campaigns.
 These campaigns include Click It or Ticket, Checkpoint Strikeforce and the Respect the Sign campaign.
-Other public information initiatives the firm will support include the new Handheld Cell Phone and Texting law, Child Passenger Safety, Hispanic Safety Outreach, Pedestrian Safety, and Motorcycle Safety which will include increased paid media efforts and educational materials that address the high number of motorcycle crashes and fatalities we have seen in the past year.

-Additional non enforcement initiatives include: fitting station advertising and our designated driver campaign.
+Other public information initiatives the firm will support include the Child Passenger Safety, Hispanic Safety Outreach, Pedestrian Safety, and Motorcycle Safety which will include increased paid media efforts and educational materials that address the high number of motorcycle crashes and fatalities we have seen in the past year.
+Additional initiatives include: fitting station advertising, safe family holiday, senior driver task force participation, bicycle safety council participation, and our designated driver campaign.